HomeTriviaScientistsRobert Koch

 2.

-Koch's postulates are still used today to prove a specific microbe causes a disease.
+Koch's postulates are a set of criteria used to prove that a specific microbe causes a disease.

 Click to reveal answer ›